puppetlabs/puppet-docs/source/pe/3.1/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases through the 2.x.x series, unless otherwise stated.

+### Events on Debian systems are not correctly associated with a class in event inspector

+When there are events on a Debian node, event inspector shows the affected resources as "unclassified."
+The events will not show up in the "classes" detail view but will be counted and appear in the "nodes" and "resources" details views.

 ### Passenger Global Queue Error on Upgrade

 When upgrading a PE 2.8.3 master to PE 3.1.0, restarting `pe-httpd` produces a warning: `The 'PassengerUseGlobalQueue' option is obsolete: global queueing is now always turned on.
 Please remove this option from your configuration file.` This error will not affect anything in PE, but if you wish you can turn it off by removing the line in question from `/etc/puppetlabs/httpd/conf.d/passenger-extra.conf`.